M-Mbugua/docker-node-app/README.md

 ## Description

 A back-end application that allows the user to create, retrieve, update or delete employee records that consist of first name, surname, department and their leave status.
-The data is stored in a MongoDB database with a Node server.
+The data is stored in a MongoDB database using a Node server via a REST API.

+## Prerequisites

+The application requires that npm and docker are installed locally.

 ## Installation

-Install the application dependencies (these can be found in the package.json file).

-    npm install

-To run the application, enter the following command:

-    node server.js
+Build the docker image:

+    docker-compose up

+Run the application:

+    docker -d run

 ## Technologies Used

 - Docker
+- Docker Compose
 - Express
 - MongoDB
 - Mongoose